 In addition to tuition support, Stamp Scholars receive additional funding of up to $5,000 to support study abroad, community service, research, and internships during their undergraduate studies.
 Other benefits including membership in the UM Stamps Scholars Society, membership in the national Stamps Scholars organization, strong networking connections, and the opportunity to attend bi-annual Stamps Scholars National Conventions.

 We do offer a handful of additional merit scholarships to eligible first-year LSA students.
 To be considered for these scholarships, please click the button below and apply through our Four-Year Renewable Scholarship application.
-The application opens early January and is completed in three steps.
+The application opens January 1 and is completed in three steps.

 Step one: Log in to the application portal by using your Friend Account ID and password (the account you used to apply to UM).
 If you have forgotten your password, you can reset it here.